 Students can bring a healthy snack to eat at morning break.
-We do operate a Healthy Tuck Shop where all proceeds go to charity.

-Parents of students who are experiencing attendance problems, for whatever reason, may call upon the school’s Education Welfare Officer for help.
+Parents of students who are experiencing attendance problems, for whatever reason, may call upon the school’s Education Inclusion Officer for help.
 Students’ excellent and improved attendance is rewarded by certificates each term and vouchers, and those with 100% attendance over the year are treated to a 3-course meal at a local restaurant.

 Woodfield works in successful partnership with a number of support agencies in order to decide how best we can meet individuals’ needs.

 We are fortunate to have input by Speech Therapists and an assistant who can work in groups, with individuals or in the classroom, if this is required.
 They assess all students on their entry to Woodfield and monitor them continuously.
 Their targets are shared with the staff and these are evaluated regularly.

 They work closely with our English coordinator and there is a teacher link to ensure consistent approaches and sharing of information.